 This article deals with the limitations of the MIDI standard in terms the controller resolution and transmission bandwidth.
 It is a copy of my german article here: Probleme bei der MIDI-Übertragung

 When having a closer look at synthesizer playing, one observes that it is nearly impossible to transport all the information for e.g. 8 simultaneously pressed keys appropriately using the current slow MIDI protocol.
-It was defined more than 15 years ago now and was designed for mono phone musical instruments in the first place.
-Todays' instruments are polyphone have a lot of features which can (or must ?) be modified in real time.
-This requires a high bandwidth which MIDI (defined in the early 80tees) does not offer.
-It runs at 31kHz only and because of the 3-Byte-structure of the protocol causes nearly 1ms delay for one message.
+It was defined more than 15 years ago now and was designed for monophonic musical instruments like synthesizers in the first place.
+Todays' instruments are polyphonic and have a lot of features which can (or must ?) be modified in real time.
+This requires a higher bandwidth which MIDI as defined in the early 80tees does not allow.
+It runs at 31kHz only and because of the typcial 3-Byte-structure of the protocol it causes nearly 1ms delay for one single message!

 The table above assumes 10 keys pressed the same time and shows the duration, after all the note start commands are transmitted.
 One should expect that this must be done within some milli seconds in maximum, since the micro processors in both instruments will add even further time delay This does not work for more than 3-4 keys in real time.
 Furthermore, synthesizers will have to send a lot of controller data in order to control the voices in real time and perform modulations which are not done automatically.
 They also do not necessarily have to use sustain voices but like to see the note stopping immediately after releasing the hand especially when using voices like pulsed square waves with hard attacks.
 The issue is, that for changing keys and controllers, "note off" information must be sent for individual keys while there is only little time to do this when the hands change to other positions.
 In rare cases notes will stay on too long and last up to a point of time, when new keys are pressed again.